cunger/launch/225/training-snippets.md

 }
 ```

-Both lines 1-3 and lines 5-7 create a function together with a global variable `fnord` to which the function is assigns as value.
+Both lines 1-3 and lines 5-7 create a function together with a global variable `fnord` to which the function is assigned as value.
 The former do this by means of a function declaration, while the latter do this by declaring a global variable and assigning it the function as value.
 The only difference between both is that the function declaration will be hoisted including the function body, while from lines 5-7, only the variable declaration will be hoisted, and the assignment of that variable to the function will stay in place.
 So the first option makes `fnord` available as function everywhere within that scope, while in the second option, `fnord` will be `undefined` until line 5 is executed.

 ## 3